Living With Endometriosis

 • A history of ovarian cysts, uterine polyps, breast adenoma/fibroadenoma, or breast fibrocystic disease is not significantly associated with melanoma risk.

-Published in news article, research
+Published in Cancer risk, News article, Research

 Related Articles